tesserato/dsbg/sample_content/01_readme.md

 dsbg -template -title "My Awesome Post" -description "A sample template"
 ```

-This command generates a Markdown file named with the current date (YYYYMMDD) in the current directory.
+This command generates a Markdown file named with the current date in the current directory.
 You can use this as a starting point to fill with content.
 If no title is given, the file will be named with the date.

 ## Building a Blog with a Theme and Watch Mode